sndwvs/xradio/README.md

-# xradio xr819
+# xradio xr819 driver

-This is an experimental xradio xr819 driver for the Orange Pi Zero based on fifteenhex' port.
+This is an experimental xradio xr819 driver for the Orange Pi Zero.
 It is supposed to replace the driver provided by armbian which is not supported anymore.

 Most of all, this is work in progress.